eric-p-hutchins/code-dream/README.md

 * Do something different for different levels of bold specified by Emacs face spec: `(semi-bold bold extra-bold ultra-bold)`

+* ~~Properly handle tab width and non-ascii characters.
+Currently, it assumes iso-8859-1 encoding and if you give it utf-8 it will do what it usually does on the web, etc. which is give you garbage characters~~

 * ~~Make it not zoom to empty space so much (know how big the line is and zoom to the middle of the line)~~